jsor/domestique/README.md

 ```

 Returns an `array` of focusable elements in the DOM which are
-descendants of the `document` or the `element` specified as optional second
+descendants of the `document` or the `element` specified as optional first
 argument.

 Unlike [`tabbable()`](#tabbable), the array also includes elements which are not